d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-cifar10.md

 > https://www.kaggle.com/c/cifar-10

-Figure 9.16 shows the information on the competition's webpage.
+:numref:`fig_kaggle_cifar10` shows the information on the competition's webpage.
 In order to submit the results, please register an account on the Kaggle website first.

 ![CIFAR-10 image classification competition webpage information.
 The dataset for the competition can be accessed by clicking the "Data" tab.](../img/kaggle_cifar10.png)
 :width:`600px`
+:label:`fig_kaggle_cifar10`

 First, import the packages or modules required for the competition.